Russian Sage

 "Here, some pinks & laurel leaves,

-The species grows to five feet typicalyl, but not impossibly over six feet.
-The many tiny flowers on slender spikes look like smoky-blue branches from July to first frost, when flowers are replaced by attractive fall colors of gold & yellow, then whitish grey twigs in winter.
+The species grows to five feet typically, but not impossibly over six feet.
+The many tiny flowers on slender spikes look like smoky-blue branches from no later than July & continue very strongly up to first frost, which in our area can be November.

 To call it low-maintenance is an understatement.
 It wants full bright sun & not much water, even normal rainfall may be too much for it, so it is good to put it on a dry ledge or mound to insure maximum drainage.